Coherent transport through graphene nanoribbons in the presence of edge disorder: Introduction

-The electronic properties of the perfect honeycomb lattice are meanwhile well understood theoretically.\cite{guinea_review} However, in a realistic graphene device finite-size effects and imperfections play an essential role especially for transport through confined structures.
-The importance of such effects results from the gapless bandstructure of graphene which does not allow straightforward confinement by electrostatic potentials.
+The electronic properties of the \emph{perfect} honeycomb lattice are meanwhile theoretically well understood \cite{guinea_review}.
+However, in realistic graphene devices finite-size effects and imperfections play an essential role, especially for transport through confined structures.
+The importance of such effects results from the gapless band structure of graphene which does not allow straightforward confinement by electrostatic potentials.
 Devices thus have to be cut or etched resulting in rough edges.
-In turn, properties of the ideal graphene bandstructure cannot be invoked when simulating transport through realistic devices in the presence of randomly shaped boundaries.
-Application of numerical methods for the simulation of graphene ribbons of realistic size constitutes a considerable challenge.
-A method of choice is the widely-used {\emph{recursive}} Green's function (RGF) technique \cite{MacKinnon2} which is well suited to treat scattering structures like wires or ribbons extended in one of their dimensions and is usually implemented within the Landauer-B\"uttiker framework\cite{Ferry} for calculating transport coefficients.
-This technique has meanwhile been incorporated successfully into both an equilibrium \cite{bara,Lewenkopf,Heinzel,tra07} and a non-equilibrium \cite{cres,meta,neop,sviz} (Keldysh) description.
-Several variants of this method have been put forward employing specific symmetries of the system\cite{sols,PRB62RTWTB,Stephan} if applicable, or recursive algorithms.\cite{kazy,wimm,drou,mama,JoooSuper,JoooSuper2} In this article we present an extension of the modular recursive Green's function method (MRGM) designed to treat graphene nano-ribbons with edge or bulk disorder.
-We exploit the honeycomb lattice symmetry including the properties of its termination at either zig-zag or armchair boundaries.
-We address disorder scattering in graphene nanoribbons both on the microscopic level of specific lattice defects as well as on the macroscopic level of current measurements for which, as we will demonstrate, the details of the underlying disorder scattering mechanisms play a crucial role.
+In turn, properties of the ideal graphene band structure cannot be invoked when simulating quantum transport through realistic devices in the presence of randomly shaped boundaries.
+Moreover, recent results underline that an incoherent Boltzmann transport approach, unlike a full quantum-mechanical calculation, fails to reproduce experimentally observed conductance signatures for impurity scattering \cite{Klos}.
+However, the application of numerical methods for a full quantum mechanical simulation of graphene ribbons of realistic size constitutes a considerable challenge.
+A method of choice is the widely-used recursive Green's function technique \cite{MacKinnon2} which is well suited to treat scattering structures such as wires or ribbons extended in one of their dimensions and usually implemented within the Landauer-B\"uttiker framework \cite{Ferry} for calculating transport coefficients.
+This technique has meanwhile been incorporated successfully into both an equilibrium \cite{bara,Lewenkopf,Roche,Heinzel,tra07} and a non-equilibrium \cite{cres,meta,neop,sviz} (Keldysh) description.
+Several variants of this method have been put forward employing specific symmetries of the system \cite{sols,PRB62RTWTB,Stephan} if applicable, or using recursive algorithms \cite{kazy,wimm,drou,mama,JoooSuper,JoooSuper2}.
+In this article we present an extension of the modular recursive Green's function method (MRGM)\cite{Stephan} designed to treat graphene nano-ribbons with edge or bulk disorder.
+We address disorder scattering in graphene nanoribbons both on the microscopic level of specific lattice defects as well as on the macroscopic level of current measurements for which, as we will demonstrate, the details of the underlying disorder scattering play a crucial role.